davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/configuration-properties.md

  the License.
 -->

-The following reference sections cover documented and well-known properties recognized and processed by Spring Data for {apache-geode-name} (SDG) and Spring Session for {apache-geode-name}
+The following reference sections cover documented and well-known properties recognized and processed by Spring Data for VMware GemFire (SDG) and Spring Session for VMware GemFire (SSDG).
-(SSDG).

-These properties may be used in Spring Boot `application.properties` or as JVM System properties, to configure different aspects of or enable individual features of {apache-geode-name} in a Spring application.
-When combined with the power of Spring Boot, they give you the ability to quickly create an application that uses {apache-geode-name}.
+These properties may be used in Spring Boot `application.properties` or as JVM System properties, to configure different aspects of or enable individual features of VMware GemFire in a Spring application.
+When combined with the power of Spring Boot, they give you the ability to quickly create an application that uses VMware GemFire.

 ### Spring Data Based Properties

 The following properties all have a `spring.data.gemfire.*` prefix.
 For example, to set the cache `copy-on-read` property, use `spring.data.gemfire.cache.copy-on-read` in Spring Boot `application.properties`.

 <table class="tableblock frame-all grid-all" style="width: 90%;">
 <caption>Table 1. <code>spring.data.gemfire.*</code>